Hind's Hall: Release

+Hind's Hall 2

 On September 21, 2024, Macklemore released a new version of the song titled "Hind's Hall 2", featuring Palestinian and Palestinian American artists Anees, MC Abdul, Amer Zahr, the LA Palestinian Kids Choir, the Lifted!
 Youth Gospel Choir, and Tiffany Wilson.
 In the song, he endorsed the Uncommitted National Movement, warning presidential candidate Kamala Harris that she would lose the state of Michigan in the 2024 United States presidential election unless she supported an arms embargo on Israel.
 All proceeds from this version would be donated to UNRWA.

 He performed the song at the Palestine Will Live Forever Festival in Seward Park Amphitheatre in Seattle on September 21, 2024.

 Reception

+In 2026, a Palestinian restaurant named Hinds Hall opened on the Upper West Side.

 Solcyre Burga in Time called it "the latest addition to the catalog of American protest songs that includes Billie Holiday's "Strange Fruit" and Crosby, Stills, and Nash & Young's[sic] "Ohio."
 Guitarist Tom Morello of Rage Against the Machine tweeted: "Honestly @macklemore’s 'Hind’s Hall' is the most Rage Against The Machine song since Rage Against The Machine."
 Jill Stein, the Green Party's presidential candidate in 2024, publicly thanked Macklemore for making the song.
 Reception from social media has been positive, with many users praising Macklemore's use of his platform to protest.
 Aja Romano of Vox called the song "electrifying" due to its surprise release; they noted that Macklemore's position as a white independent artist has helped him to express himself freely without career-ending consequences, especially considering the song's contentious subject matter.

+On 15 September 2026, "Hind's Hall" reached number ten on the iTunes Top Songs chart following Mackelmore's controversial removal from Ed Sheeran's Loop Tour.